-GFCIs are required by ABYC on boats, in any wet areas, such as the head, and the galley, or any where you have an outlet and water.
-They are so effective that when they trip many people do not know anything has happened, unless the lights go out.
+ABYC has a standard for GFCIs on boats (ABYC, AC and DC Electrical Systems on Boats E-11.11), They are necessary in any wet areas, such as the head, the galley, or anywhere you have an outlet and water.
+They are so effective that when they trip many people do not realize anything has happened, unless the lights go out.

 Residual Current Device (RCD)

 In Europe where ISO is the standard, they do it differently.
 There they protect the whole boat rather than just certain areas on the boat.
 They use what is called a Residual Current Device, or RCD.
 This device is in the shore power inlet on the boat.
 An RCD works the same way as a GFCI but the current at which they trip is much higher than for GFCI.
 An RCD will trip at 30 ma, and they are slower than a CFCI but still trip within 100 milliseconds.
 If it were lower there would be a lot of nuisance or false tripping.
 But they do protect all of the wires and equipment on the boat although they are probably not adequate to protect the people from shock.
-In the US, ABYC is currently looking at whether or not it would be good to have both GFCIs to protect people and an RCD to protect the boat.
-There was an excellent article in the December/January 2007 Professional Boat Builder Number 104, by Nigel Calder which explains this very well.
-Another Take on Trip Thresholds.
+In the US, ABYC has included a device called an ELCI that is similar to an RCD.

 ELCI: Electrical Leakage Circuit Interrupter

 Much like an RCD.
 This protects the whole boat.
-This is the latest requirement from ABYC.
-An ELCI is designed to detect current leaking into the water surrounding the boat.
+This is the latest standard requirement from ABYC (Also in ABYC E-11.11) An ELCI is designed to detect current leaking into the water surrounding the boat.
 It does this by measuring the current in the black (hot) wire and the return current in the white wire (neutral).
 If everything is ok the difference between the two should be zero.
 If there is an imbalance, that is less coming back than is going, and this imbalance is 30 ma or more for 100 milliseconds then the ELCI trips and shuts off all power.
-This is to protect people in the water or touching metal that is in contact with the water.
-Every year in the USA there are a small number of deaths from electro shock drowning.
-This is designed to prevent that.
+This is to protect people in the water or if they touch metal that is in contact with the water.
+Every year in the USA there are a small number of deaths from electric shock drowning .
+The ELCI is designed to prevent that.
 You can then isolate the problem by turning off all of the equipment on the boat, turning the ELCI back on, and turning on one device at a time until the ELCI trips again.
 The last item turned on has the problem.
 Usually this is due to the green wire having been cut or disconnected so that there is no return path for a ground fault.